A Story About The Sadness

 Walking home, crying

-My Mama, crying that she couldn’t do more
+My Mum, crying that she couldn’t do more

 And me now, crying in a Daewoo